 - Model the skill – Break down the skill into simple components and demonstrate these clearly.

 - Imitation and rehearsal – The student practices the skill in a structured situation

 - Feedback – should be immediate, specific and positive, for example saying “that’s better, you looked at me and smiled!”.

 - Generalisation – Where possible, try to create a situation in the classroom or at home where the skill can be generalised.
 Alternatively, practice with someone outside the group.

 - Intermittent Reinforcement – Watch for instances of the student applying the skills without prompting.
 Provide descriptive praise and reward.

-Learning Links offers a range of services that can help children with developing social skills.
+Learning Links offers a range of services that can help children to develop their social skills.

-- PALS (Playing And Learning to Socialise) – is a research based social skills program that teaches children to develop socially skilled behaviours that will help them develop friendships and get along with others.
+- PALS (Playing And Learning to Socialise) – This is an evidence-based social skills program run during the school holidays that teaches children to develop socially skilled behaviours that will help them develop friendships and get along with others.
 The program aims to: help children relate to others, teach children constructive problem solving skills for social situations and promote skills for school adjustment.
 This program is suitable for 4-6 year olds.
-Read more
+Read more >

-Speech Pathology – Our speech pathologists will help children express themselves more clearly when talking with friends and adults as well as understanding the language they will hear in the playground and classroom.
-Children will be taught how to speak in clearer, more complete sentences, understand instructions, ask and comprehend questions, how to explain and listen as well as building vocabulary to enable improved conversation with peers.
-Read more
+Our speech pathologists will help children express themselves more clearly when talking with friends and adults as well as understanding the language they will hear in the playground and classroom.
+Children can be taught how to speak in clearer, more complete sentences, understand instructions, ask and comprehend questions, explain and listen, and build vocabulary to enable improved conversation with peers.
+Read more >